pombredanne/fuelux-cke/README.md

-Fuel UX CKeditor
+# Fuel UX CKeditors

-A wrapper around CKeditor providing a Fuel UX style skin as well as compatability with AMD, grunt, and volo.
+A wrapper around CKeditor providing a Fuel UX themed skin as well as compatability with AMD, grunt, and volo.

 Note: this project is still heavily under construction and is not yet recommended for external use.

-Documentation and Examples
+## Documentation and Examples

 Coming Soon.